 Have a communication system for contacting an ambulance service;

 Have a method to inform employees about the hazards of unlabeled pipes.

-for the size and past history of the employer.
+The proposed penalty for each serious violation is $4,900 after reducing the $7,000 maximum penalty for the size and past history of the employer.

 TOTAL PROPOSED PENALTIES FOR ALLEGED SERIOUS VIOLATIONS